aedmark/Bonepoke-Fractal/CAUTION.md

 **THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND.**

-BY MOUNTING THE `BONEAMANITA 1.3` KERNEL, YOU ACKNOWLEDGE THAT YOU ARE HOLDING A SCALPEL.
-THE ARCHITECTS (TAYLOR/EDMARK) AND THE AUDITORS (SLASH) ACCEPT NO LIABILITY FOR WRITER'S BLOCK, EGO DEATH, OR LOSS OF ADVERBS.
+BY MOUNTING THE `BONEAMANITA 1.4` KERNEL, YOU ACKNOWLEDGE THAT YOU ARE HOLDING A SCALPEL.
+THE ARCHITECTS (TAYLOR/EDMARK) AND THE AUDITORS (SLASH) ACCEPT NO LIABILITY FOR WRITER'S BLOCK, EGO DEATH, OR LOSS OF ADJECTIVES.

 **DILUTE THE CONCENTRATE.
 CUT THE FAT.
-DRINK WATER.**
+WATCH THE CLOCK.**